joanafbrito/Tic-Tac-Toe-/README.md

 ##As a user:

-You should be able to play tic-toc-toe, when you click into the empty spaces of the board at your turn it will show the token of the first player.
+You should be able to play tic-toc-toe, when you click into the empty spaces of the board it will show the token of the first player.

 When you click again, the board will show the token for the second player, until the game has been won or the board empty spaces end, or a draw!In the next click the game starts again!